Learn more about our Advertising Disclosure

 • Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
 You can set your official move date so your mail is forwarded to Connecticut without any hiccups.
 Start here.

-• Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
+• Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 Opting for Released Value Protection is a budget-friendly choice, as it comes at no extra cost from movers, although it provides minimal coverage.
-Under this option, the mover's liability is limited to a maximum of 60 cents per pound per article.
-If your belongings are valuable and you seek coverage beyond this limited protection, it's recommended to discuss alternative options with your chosen moving company or explore third-party insurance providers.
+Under this option, the mover’s liability is limited to a maximum of 60 cents per pound per article.
+If your belongings are valuable and you seek coverage beyond this limited protection, it’s recommended to discuss alternative options with your chosen moving company or explore third-party insurance providers.

 Things to do in Connecticut